Mastercard/connect-ios-sdk/README.md

     **Note:** The onDone, onError, onRoute, and onUser callback functions will have a **NSDictionary?** parameter that contains data about the event.

 3. Using a valid Connect URL and callback functions, create a Connect URL.
-See [Generate 2.0 Connect URL APIs](https://developer.mastercard.com/open-banking-us/documentation/connect/generate-2-connect-url-apis/) (Used it as `generatedConnectURL` in example code below)
+See [Generate 2.0 Connect URL APIs](https://developer.mastercard.com/open-banking-us/documentation/connect/generate-2-connect-url-apis/) (Used as `connectUrl` in example code below)
 4. Create an instance of the ConnectViewController class and Assign ConnectEventDelegate to ConnectViewController..
 5. In the loaded callback, present the ConnectViewController using a UINavigationController with the ConnectViewController as its rootViewController.
 6. The ConnectViewController automatically dismisses when the Connect flow is completed, cancelled early by the user, or when an error is encountered.